tyh835/jamming/README.txt

 Development Process:

-From static site create components => Set-up states and use hard-coded values to help test application => Create desired functionalities using hard-coded data => Make AJAX calls and incorporate received data into framework => Test and refine
+From static site create components => Set-up states and use hard-coded values to help test application => Create desired functionalities using hard-coded data => Create methods to that work with Spotify’s API => Make AJAX calls and incorporate received data into framework => Add methods that modify returned data => Test and refine